Localization is the single biggest thing any game can do to expand its player base and boost its revenue.

 An 18+ rating for a game that is intended for a more family-friendly audience is one of the most damaging outcomes for any title.
 It misses the target audience entirely and the game might not be appealing to the audience that can buy it.
 Culturalization picks up the culturally sensitive elements in a game and alters them to make sure your game is compliant to a specific region’s cultural, social, and legal requirements.

 Think of LQA as the last line of defence between your game and a bad localization.
 LQA protects you in these ways:

-One of the best ways to analyse LQA standards are through submission rates.
-Submissions are all the checks and balances you need to tick off before a hardware manufacturer will accept a game — for example, a controller disconnect message needs to display the right terminology at the right time.
+One of the best ways to analyze LQA standards is through submission rates.
+Submissions are all the checks and balances you need to tick off before a hardware manufacturer will accept a game—for example, a controller disconnect message needs to display the right terminology at the right time.
 If a submission rate is in the 95-100% range, you’re probably in good hands.

 The sooner the better.
 If you start developing with an idea of which regions you’re planning to release in, it saves a lot of technical issues later.
 If you’re thinking about localization from the start, you’ll avoid language- and culture-specific issues, like noun/gender issues, special characters, and non-breaking spaces.